 Heat small saucepan over medium-high heat.
 Add 2 cups of the chopped rhubarb, sugar, and water, and salt.
 Cover and bring to a boil; reduce heat to simmer until rhubarb is broken down and reaches a syrupy consistency, about 20-25 minutes.

-Reduce heat to medium, and add remaining rhubarb, coriander, celery flakes or seeds, and white pepper.
+Stir in remaining rhubarb, celery flakes or seeds, coriander, and ground fennel.

-Stir to combine, cover, and simmer another 5-10 minutes, until remaining rhubarb chunks are soft and translucent.
+Cover, and simmer another 5-10 minutes, until rhubarb chunks are soft and translucent.

 Serve warm or room temperature.